 [Performance above: Tim Conner, trombone; University of Miami Frost Wind Ensemble; Robert Carnochan, conductor]

-Instrumentation (three versions): solo tenor trombone with orchestra / wind ensemble / piano
+Instrumentation: solo tenor trombone with wind ensemble (also with orchestra or piano reduction)

 Duration: ca. 20:00

 Orchestra Premiere: November 15, 2018 :: Ava Ordman and the Lansing Symphony Orchestra, Timothy Muffitt, conductor :: Wharton Center, East Lansing, MI